 Sometimes we offer discounted prices or promotions.
 These are usually posted on the website and included in our newsletters.

 Our main courses (20 and 25 lessons) and our IELTS preparation courses run throughout the year so you can start on any Monday.
-Other special courses have set course dates so please check when enrolling.

 You can enrol on any of our courses for a minimum of 1 week (excluding our International Foundation Year course).
 You can study with us for as long as you would like.
 If you are a visa student, you will only be able to study with us for a period of 11 months.